 I was often asked to teach creative writing workshops and, as always in my teaching began with improvised drama workshops.
 This work was offered to all ages and ability groups.
 An example is one such workshop I taught to year 10 students of all abilities at Parkside School Chesterfield.

 Having developed the characters and atmosphere and storyline in this way the pupils then transferred this to written form.
 It should be stressed that, despite working in groups in the drama, no two pieces of written work were the same.

 A group with low literacy skills did not write down their work but dictated the first and last sentence to their class teacher, who then developed this in class afterwards.

-Any parents or teachers interested in this reading scheme should contact Mary for further information.
+Any parents or teachers interested in my reading scheme should contact me for further information.

 On this website I should like to thank most sincerely Matthew’s family and teachers who trusted me to to instigate this scheme and to follow my precise instructions as to the way it should be taught.
 After he had read the first book I went around the house singing, “Matthew can read, Matthew can read!!”
 And he could…..!

 I have been alerted to a gap in the market of published plays for classroom reading and so I am now adapting the plays performed in The Travelling Storyteller repertoire as scripted plays to be read by school children in the classroom — for many a first experience of seeing a script.

 Another exciting project was in Derby giving workshops to young single mothers helping them create their own stories to tell to their children.
 Again, the method of improvisation was invaluable because whilst these young women could orally relate a story in an engaging way their low literacy skills meant that few of them could have read one story even to very young children.